 In this article, we’ll discuss a few of the most common causes of workplace injuries as reported by the National Academy of Social Science, the U.S. Bureau of Labor Statistics, and Liberty Mutual’s workers’ compensation claims.

 If you were already injured in a workplace accident, contact Hammack Law Firm to discuss your options for recovering compensation.
 Attorney Paul Hammack will evaluate your situation to determine if you have grounds for a workers’ compensation claim, and if so, he will help you pursue the maximum payout and avoid crucial mistakes.
-Call 864-326-3333 to schedule a free initial consultation with a personal injury lawyer in Spartanburg.

 Read on to learn about some of the most common workplace injuries: